-Buying a property in a SMSF is similar to buying property with a few differences.
-You will need to have enough to fund purchase costs, you will need to be able to service a smsf loan or limited recourse borrowing arrangement (LRBA) and you will need some structures in place to purchase the property and borrow fund to complete the property purchase
+Buying a property in an SMSF is similar to buying a property outside super, with a few differences.
+You will need to have enough to fund purchase costs, you will need to be able to service an SMSF loan or limited recourse borrowing arrangement (LRBA) and you will need some structures in place to purchase the property and to allow you to borrow funds, to complete the property purchase.

 The first step is to determine what you can borrow so you know your maximum property purchase price.
 If you are setting up a SMSF to buy a property, this is a prudent first step.